mythribijwar/qrng-qiskit/README.md

 This means: take a qubit that is definitely 0, and put it into an equal mix of 0 and 1.
 The √2 just keeps the total probability at 100%.

 When you **measure** this qubit, the superposition collapses — the qubit becomes either 0 or 1 with exactly 50% chance each.
 Nothing caused that choice.
 No seed.
 No formula.
-The universe just picked.
 This is why quantum randomness is fundamentally different from anything a classical computer can produce.

 ---